The Galaxy Tab S 8.4 and 10.5 are Samsung's latest flagship devices, built to show off the very best of the company's hardware and software prowess.

 The internals are identical, comprising 3GB of RAM, 16GB of storage, an 8MP rear camera and 2.1MP front-facing camera.
 The Samsung Exynos 5 Octa CPU inside these tablets combines 1.9 and 1.3GHz quad-core processors with the faster taking over from the slower when required at the expense of some battery life.

-Those are some eye-popping specs when you consider that the iPad Air gets by on a mere 1GB of RAM, for example, or that the 2013 Nexus 7 offers a resolution of just 323ppi on its 7-inch screen.
+Those are some eye-popping specs, and still better than the iPad Air 2 which now packs 2GB rather than 1, or that the 2013 Nexus 7 offers a resolution of just 323ppi on its 7-inch screen.
 There's much more to a device than raw specs of course, but on paper at least Samsung has produced a true champion.

 3G/4G versions of the tablets that can access mobile networks with a SIM card are also on the way, as are 32GB models.